DuronioLab/Geisler2026GnD/README.md

 - Generates volcano plot of Log2FC expression vs Sum Mute signal at all singificant genes from DEseq2 output as well as histone genes.
 - Dependencies: R

-Raw data available on NCBI GEO: GSE324623 (Cut&Run), GSE324624 (RNA-seq) upon publication The custom dm6-chrHis genome is available on Zenodo at https://doi.org/10.5281/zenodo.18986265
+Raw data available on NCBI GEO: GSE324623 (Cut&Run), GSE324624 (RNA-seq) upon publication.
+The custom dm6-chrHis genome is available on Zenodo at https://doi.org/10.5281/zenodo.18986265.